motlin/aggregator-creator/README.md

 - `repo:list` - Find GitHub repositories matching specific criteria
 - `repo:clone-many` - Clone multiple repositories from a list provided via stdin
 - `repo:validate-many` - Check if repositories contain valid Maven projects
-- `repo:tag` - Add GitHub topics to validated repositories
+- `repo:tag-many` - Add GitHub topics to validated repositories
 - `aggregator:create` - Generate a Maven aggregator POM from a directory of repositories

 For detailed usage information on each command, see the [Commands](#commands) section below.